CodyPerakslis/shared-docs/csci8980-scribe-oct23.md

   * Makes decisions based on user preferences, system policies, resource availability to deploy here or not
 5. Path Monitor and Init
   * Monitor to monitor health and paths
-  * Init is the web interface to initilaize
+  * Init is the web interface to initialize

 Test cases
 * Face detection (compute offloaded from device)
-* Face recognition (geo-specifc trained model)
+* Face recognition (geo-specific trained model)
 * IoTStat aggregation

 Validation